 Service Area Electoral Services & Local Land Charges Budget Ref.
 EIA 31 Head of Service Paul Holloway / Steven Hird Briefly and simply explain what budget changes are proposed.
 Budget Proposal The team restructure has merged Electoral Services & Local Land Charge Service under one manager, provided a redefined Electoral Service Manager post and created Team Support & Development Officer roles.
 The restructure has been designed to ensure the combined service is robust and fit for purpose for changes in future demand.
 The restructure responds to legislative changes, provides the opportunity for greater income generation and increased flexibility.
 Although largely cost-neutral, it was a necessary change in 2012/13 as part of the Council's requirement to make budget savings following the Government's Comprehensive Spending review.
 The greater flexibility and income generation supported by the change should allow the service to deliver more efficient services and increase income opportunities.
 This EIA is intended to cover staff working in the service; customers using the service; and citizens of Brighton & Hove.
-Highlight the main / most significant potential impacts which will need to be removed, mitigated Summary of impacts The budget proposals will not have a significant impact on staff working in the service, customers using the service or the citizens of Brighton & Hove.
-Impacts identified on the following 'protected characteristics': none What actions are proposed to remove/reduce/avoid potential negative impacts and increase proposed impacts?
-Key actions to reduce negative impacts ervices and Local Land ar regard for the equalities ne Local Land Charges annual will review existing data and
+Highlight the main / most significant potential impacts which will need to be avoided removed, mitigated or Summary of impacts The budget proposals will not have a significant impact on staff working in the service or the citizens of Brighton & Hove. ant impact on staff working in the service, customers using the Impacts identified on the following 'protected characteristics': none What actions are proposed to remove/reduce/avoid potential negative impacts and increase positive impacts?
+Key actions to reduce negative impacts An EIA undertaken alongside the restructure paper identified that both Electoral Second Charges need to review the customer surveys the teams undertake, taking particulate and collected and what is missing.
+As such and identified in the EIA action plan, the survey will be reviewed to include relevant equalities questions and both services recommend appropriate changes to eliminate discrimination. lar regard for the equalities ne Local Land Charges annual

 Different Groups to be included in assessment Possible positive or negative impact on group/s?
 Describe potential impact (positive effects and negative impacts or potential barriers) Action/s (including details of a full EIA to be completed if required/relevant) Note: Actions should be directly related to the potential impacts identified.

 Age No See above

 Disability No No direct impact on this group but provision of information in larger print, via email or telephone has previously been identified.
 Wheelchair access for face-to-face meetings was not previously possible.
 A new lift (firesafe) in Brighton Town Hall now allows for this option.
 See above

 Ethnicity/Race No See above

 Gender No See above

 Gender reassignment No See above

 Religion or Belief No See above

 Sexual Orientation No

 Child Poverty No See above

 Other groups relevant to this proposal No See above

-Cumulative impacts (proposed changes elsewhere which might worsen impacts identified above) ive impacts identified across your service are ce areas?
-Please explain what these might be • •
+Cumulative impacts (proposed changes elsewhere which might worsen impacts identified above) ve impacts identified across your service are ce areas?
+Please explain what these might be